reedwade/minimal-docker-example/readme.md

 `example2-good` shows how you can work with nearly nothing.
 The executable has all the libraries it needs statically linked.

+`example3-awesome` shows an example of a little standalone web app with embedded content.
+From there it's easy to see how you could expand that into a small service that did more interesting things.

 # See also